thumb2086/Medication_reminder/README.md

 ## Recent Updates

+*   **0036:** Fixed several deprecation warnings in `MainActivity.kt`.
+Updated the handling of the back button to use the new `OnBackPressedDispatcher` and modernized the locale/language setting logic to use the `AppCompatDelegate.setApplicationLocales` API, removing all related deprecated methods.
+*   **0035:** Added a back arrow to the settings page (`SettingsFragment`).
+This allows users to easily navigate back to the previous screen from the settings menu.
+*   **0034:** Fixed a UI display issue on the settings page (`SettingsFragment`).
+The background of the settings menu was previously transparent, causing text to overlap with the UI elements underneath.
+The issue has been resolved by programmatically setting a background color that respects the current application theme (light/dark), ensuring clear visibility.
 *   **0033:** Implemented historical temperature and humidity data synchronization.
 Extended the Bluetooth protocol to allow the app to sync all historical temperature and humidity data recorded during the offline period from the pillbox upon connection and display it completely on the chart.
 *   **0032:** Fixed multiple compilation errors and warnings in the project, including a `SwipeRefreshLayout` dependency issue, an error in `MainActivity.kt`, and cleaned up unused code.
 *   **0031:** Cleaned up all duplicate and empty files in the `app/src/main/java/com/example/medicationreminderapp/ui/` directory.